Kasm Workspaces: Addressing HTTPS error on the fresh installation

 Why not Let's Encrypt?

-Let's Encrypt is a well-known, trusted Certificate Authority that allows everyone with the accepted TLD (top-level domain, like *.com
+Let's Encrypt is a well-known, trusted Certificate Authority that allows everyone with the accepted TLD (top-level domain, like *.com or *.org) to generate secure certificate for their websites' SSL connections.

-From Let’s Encrypt Community Support:
+From Letโs Encrypt Community Support:

-These are two distinct “systems” with distinct choices (choose one per domain):
+These are two distinct โsystemsโ with distinct choices (choose one per domain):

 - Use a private certificate [private CA] for a private domain.